Peanut Butter Stamp Cookie

 Instructions

 • Oat Flour: Mill ground oat flour gives the best texture, but If you don’t have finely ground oat flour, you can put rolled oats in a food processor and process as finely as possible.
-With this method, the cookie dough could be a bit drier and difficult to roll.
-If this happens, it’s best to make the cookie dough into balls and press them flat with the stamp.
+By wizzing the oat flour, the cookie dough could be a bit drier and peanut butter you use, difficult to roll.
+If this happens, it’s best to roll the cookie dough into balls and press them flat with the stamp.
 The baked cookie will taste the same, but it will have a different texture.

 Peanut butter cookie dough made with oats processed in the food processor and all-natural peanut butter.